 The U. S. Marine Corps is one of the world’s elite organizations.
 Who are they and what is their identity?
 Their values.
-They create their identity through their core values – Honor, courage, and commitment.
+They create their identity through their value of core values – Honor, courage, and commitment.
 These three core values define a Marine.
 The result?
 “The values of the Marine Corps guide our actions and intensify our fight so that every battle we face—we’re able to face down.”

 Why is it that thirty years after wearing the uniform, Marine veterans stand with pride when the Marine Corps Hymn is played?
 Being a Marine is still their identity.
 Once a Marine, always a Marine.
 Semper fidelis = always faithful.